RemiSlanina/Snail-Trail/README.md

 Feel free to reuse any of it, but credits would be nice (especially for artwork...)

-Snail sprite: 215 x 130 px
+Snail sprite: 215 x 130 px,
-Snail Sprite Sheet 9x4 = 1935 x 520px
+Snail Sprite Sheet 9x4 = 1935 x 520px:
-9 sprites
+9 sprites+
-9 sprites
+9 sprites+
-9 sprites
+9 sprites,
-Butterfly : 100 x 80 px
+Butterfly : 100 x 80 px,
-Butterfly Sprite Sheet 700 x 240px
+Butterfly Sprite Sheet 700 x 240px:
-7 Butterfly Sprites white
+7 Butterfly Sprites white+
-7 Butterfly Sprites black
+7 Butterfly Sprites black+
-7 Butterfly Sprites color
+7 Butterfly Sprites color,
 Parallax: 700x2400px

 the webP and the svg files are about the same size